-Dr. Scott Grindy is an Engineer at Veryst Engineering.
+Dr. Scott Grindy is a Lead Engineer at Veryst Engineering.
 Dr. Grindy’s expertise is in the design of functional polymeric materials through materials chemistry and structure.
 He has worked extensively with polymeric materials such as soft hydrogels, thermoplastics, photo-curing systems, and biodegradable polymers.
-Dr. Grindy has experience using both mechanical characterization such as DMA and rheology and analytical methods such as FTIR, DSC, and HPLC to analyze materials in areas such as drug delivery, implantable biomedical devices, adhesives, and consumer products to understand how material structure and chemistry drives performance.
+Dr. Grindy has experience using both mechanical characterization such as DMA (dynamic mechanical analysis) and rheology and analytical methods such as FTIR (Fourier-transform infrared spectroscopy), DSC (differential scanning calorimetry), and HPLC (high-performance liquid chromatography) to analyze materials in areas such as drug delivery, implantable biomedical devices, adhesives, and consumer products to understand how material structure and chemistry drives performance.

 Prior to joining Veryst, Dr. Grindy was a Postdoctoral Research Fellow in the Harris Orthopaedics Laboratory at Massachusetts General Hospital and Harvard Medical School.
 In the Harris Lab, Dr. Grindy focused on the design of the next-generation ultra-high molecular weight polyethylene used as the articulation bearing surface in hip and knee replacement surgeries.
 He has also worked on topics as varied as the analysis of nickel superalloy aircraft engine materials, method development for high-throughput quantum mechanical calculations, and analysis of biofilm disruption.